vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-08-archiving-azure-monitor-data-with-kusto.md

 Unfortunately, cursors are not implemented in ADX proxy.

 We though about looking at *timestamp* in Azure Monitor tables, but this would be a little dangerous.
 Data come to Azure Monitor in an asynchronous way and it isn't impossible that earlier data comes later.
-Using the timestamp we would expose ourselves to *missing data* sometimes.
+Using the timestamp, we would expose ourselves to *missing data* sometimes.

 We opted for the [ingestion_time](https://docs.microsoft.com/en-us/azure/kusto/query/ingestiontimefunction?pivots=azuredataexplorer) operator.
 It returns, for every row, the time at which the data was ingested.
 It depends on the [Ingestion Policy](https://docs.microsoft.com/en-us/azure/kusto/management/ingestiontime-policy) being active on table.
 It is for Azure Monitor.